 The letters ™ indicate that a name (whether word or logo or a combination of both) is being used to identify a product or service which, through use, may have acquired common law rights.
 They can be used whether or not the mark is actually registered.

 The symbol ® can only be used by the proprietor of a registered trade mark.
 It is illegal to use this symbol if the mark is not registered.
-The ® indicates that the owner of the trade mark has statutory rights in the mark by which he can sue users of an identical or similar mark on the same or similar goods or services for infringement of his rights.
-The ® does not mean that the registered proprietor does not also have common law rights which he has acquired through use and which are additional to the statutory rights conveyed by the registration.
+The ® indicates that the owner of the trade mark has statutory rights in the mark by which they can sue users of an identical or similar mark on the same or similar goods or services for infringement of their rights.
+The ® does not mean that the registered proprietor does not also have common law rights which they have acquired through use and which are additional to the statutory rights conveyed by the registration.

 Domain name registration, watching and disputes

-When filing an application to register a domain name as a trade mark the qualifier .com, .co.uk etc, is not taken into account when the UKIPO is carrying out similarity comparisons against earlier trade marks since it is only the individual identifying element in which exclusive rights are granted.
+When filing an application to register a domain name as a trade mark qualifiers, such as .com and .co.uk,, are not taken into account when the UK Intellectual Property Office (UKIPO) is carrying out similarity comparisons against earlier trade marks since it is only the individual identifying element in which exclusive rights are granted.